 Our investment philosophy is rooted in fundamental analysis informed by security-specific insights that are combined with economic and market insights.
 This approach takes advantage of inefficiencies that develop in publicly traded securities because pricing is often driven by macroeconomic/passive investments that have little regard for company specific realities, or stock-pickers that often eschew the economic and market environment.
 Our investment positions are therefore often differentiated and contrarian to that of the market.
 Disciplined portfolio construction combined with investment flexibility extracts these excess returns with consistency and efficacy, while minimizing downside exposure through active risk management.
-Every step of our investment process is empowered by an award winning proprietary technology platform (C.A.R.L.) that enhances our ability to identify opportunities, reduce cognitive bias and empirically test hypotheses through a comprehensive study of data on over 7000 companies globally.
+Every step of our investment process is empowered by an award winning proprietary technology platform from the Convector Algorithms Research Laboratory (C.A.R.L.) that enhances our ability to identify opportunities, reduce cognitive bias and empirically test hypotheses through a comprehensive study of data on over 7000 companies globally.

 We begin with a global view of opportunities and risks.
 A differentiating aspect of our approach is that we consider macro-economic analysis an important aspect of fundamental research.
 We do this because we understand that exchange rates, fiscal, trade and monetary policy, capital access and regulation can have an important effect on the underlying earnings of a business.
 When combined with extensive experience analyzing companies from a more traditional bottoms-up approach our understanding of the economic value chain of business, industry, and geography is enhanced and a key component in identifying opportunities.